Student-centric advice and objective recommendations

 6. Work on your resume

-Resume-building is a specialized skill that takes a lot of work.
-It’s a good idea to change your resume to match the responsibilities and desired skills for each position you apply for.
 Oftentimes, applicants will maintain a CV, which is a running list of all their experience and the responsibilities and skills gained at each position.
 When it comes time to apply for a job, you can pick and choose from this CV and reword your experience to match the job description optimally.

 7. Pursue additional qualifications

-Certifications, unlike college, are relatively inexpensive and are not all too time-intensive.
+Certifications, unlike college, are relatively inexpensive and are not all that time-intensive.
 They can complement a bachelor’s well by certifying a demonstrated and specialized ability.
 Check out our list of the best certificate programs to pursue, and our guide for how to pay for these programs.

-8. Keep your chin up!
+10. Keep your chin up!

 Related: What are the fastest growing careers?